Arrives at Loyola following two-year stint at UNC Greensboro

 Hasenbank has made an immediate impact since coming to Rogers Park in 2011.
 He's directed the Loyola Cross Country and Track & Field teams to five Horizon League team championships, two top-three Missouri Valley Conference finishes and an astonishing 47 individual league titles that have included twelve meet records.
 He's also overseen the setting of 244 new Loyola All-Time Top-10 marks (127 Indoor/117 Outdoor) during his short time at the university.

 Hasenbank has also made a point of establishing Loyola on the national stage.
-24 Ramblers have qualified for regional and national competition since he arrived at Loyola, which includes a stretch of five consecutive NCAA Championship meets with at least one Loyola athlete competing.
-Five student-athletes have also garnered All-American accolades, the first such honors in 20 years.
+24 Ramblers have qualified for regional and national competition since he arrived at Loyola, which includes a stretch of six consecutive NCAA Championship meets with at least one Loyola athlete competing.
+Eight student-athletes have also garnered All-American accolades, the first such honors in 20 years.
 Under Hasenbank's guidance, Loyola athletes have also won titles at prestigious meets including the Drake Relays, Mt.
 SAC Relays and Florida Relays.